to your ISP

 7. Send ATZ or ATZ! to activate the Dial Security settings.

-10 is OFF, so the modem loads the settings stored in NVRAM.
-If DIP switch
+so the modem loads the settings stored in NVRAM.
+If DIP switch 10 is

-You can retrieve the dial security settings by setting DIP switch 10
+You can retreive the dial security settings by setting DIP switch 10

-OFF and resetting the Courier 56K Business Modem using ATZ or by toggling
+OFF and resetting the Courier 56K Corporate modem using ATZ or by toggling

 the power of the modem.